LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         contain multiple values in the event of a tie.

+  --mapfile_suffix arg                  In batch mode, add a suffix to the
+                                        filenames written to the
+                                        peptide_assignment_map directory.
   --score_tie_threshold arg (=0)        Threshold for two species to be
                                         evaluated as a tie.
 Note that this value can be either an integer or a